-Digitalization, individualization, and innovation are three aspects in the sports industry affecting sports marketing and its direction.
+Digitalization, individualization, and innovation are three aspects of the sports industry affecting sports marketing and its direction.

 "To successfully grow your business and your brand’s presence, you must stay on top of marketing trends, and that includes the ones regarding sports as well.
 Digitalization is causing a stir in the sports industry - and sports marketing.
 The result is trends that nobody had predicted just a few years ago.",- says George Arabatlian, the head of FeedConstruct.